 If you plan to implement an information security management system (ISMS) and certify to ISO 27001, you will need to identify a certification body to carry out your Stage 1 and stage 2 audits, certification audits and annual surveillance audits.
-Selecting the right certification body is an important step with a number of considerations.
-We have some advice on how to choose an ISO certification body.

 What is a certification body?

 In the world of ISO, certification is the process of verifying that an organisation meets the requirements of the relevant ISO standard.
 You may plan to carry out internal ISO 27001 audits in-house or by engaging an external ISO 27001 consultant, but following that, you then need a certification body to assess and issue the certificate.